-A Course Refinement is an opportunity to have a member of the MacPherson Institute help you collect feedback from students mid-way through your course.
+A Teaching Refinement is open to course instructors and is an opportunity to have a member of the MacPherson Institute help you collect feedback from students mid-way through a course.
 This process can be implemented for both face-to-face and virtual/online courses.
 It entails (i) collecting feedback from your students individually via an anonymous, asynchronously-delivered survey, followed by (ii) facilitating small group discussion during a synchronous class visit in order to refine students’ feedback and suggestions.
 Members of the MacPherson Institute then review the feedback for major themes in students’ comments, prepare a brief report on this feedback, and meet with you to discuss ideas for enhancing the learning experience during the second half of your course.
-To apply for a Course Refinement, please request one via the MacPherson Institute Request Form.
+To apply for a Teaching Refinement, please request one via the MacPherson Institute Request Form.

-A Course Observation is an opportunity to receive feedback from a member from the MacPherson Institute on your course and teaching.
+A Teaching Observation is open to course instructors and teaching assistants, and is an opportunity to receive feedback from a member of the MacPherson Institute on your teaching.
 This process can be implemented for both face-to-face and virtual/online courses.
 It entails having an initial chat with you to identify your goals for the observation.
-For instance, you might be interested in feedback on your engagement strategies, presentation style, content organization and flow on your course site, or integration of educational technologies into your course design.
-We will then either (i) attend your class if offered synchronously or face-to-face, or (ii) review your course site if offered asynchronously to observe your course delivery and teaching.
+For instance, you might be interested in feedback on your engagement strategies, presentation style, content organization, or integration of educational technologies into your teaching.
+We will then either (i) attend your class if offered synchronously or face-to-face, or (ii) review your teaching materials (including, but not limited to: your course site, if you are an instructor, or a lesson plan, if you are a TA).
 We’ll record our feedback and meet with you again to share our observations, make suggestions, and discuss with you any ideas for next steps you want to take with your teaching.
-To begin your Course Observation, please request one via the MacPherson Institute Request Form.
+To begin your Teaching Observation, please request one via the MacPherson Institute Request Form.